MSRConnections/Azure-training-course/Content/Bots (Draft)/Microsoft Bot Framework HOL.md

 <a name="Overview"></a>
 ## Overview ##

-Whether you realize it or not, bots are everywhere.
-In fact, you probably interact with bots every day without realizing it.
+Bots are everywhere.
+You probably interact with them every day without realizing it.
 Bots, especially chat and messenger bots, are changing the way we interact with businesses, communities, and even each other.
-Thanks to light-speed advances and availability of artificial intelligence services, bots are not only becoming more advanced and personalized, but also more accessible to developers.
+Thanks to light-speed advances in artificial intelligence (AI)  and the easy availability of AI services, bots are not only becoming more advanced and personalized, but also more accessible to developers.

-Regardless of the target language or platform, developers building bots face the same challenges: Bots require basic input and output.
+Regardless of the target language or platform, developers building bots face the same challenges.
+Bots require basic input and output.
 Bots need language and dialog logic.
 Bots need to be responsive, scalable, and extensible, and they need to interact with users in a conversational manner and in the language the user chooses.
 The Microsoft Bot Framework provides the foundation developers need to build, connect, manage, and publish intelligent bots that interact naturally with users using a range of third-party and custom services.

 In this lab, you will create a bot for use with the Microsoft Bot Framework.
 The bot will use a Skype channel to return random, interesting facts to a user.